aborigene/otel_collector_k8s/README.md

 ## How to deploy?

 1. Create a namespace for your collector: `kubectl create ns opentelemetry`
+2. Create a Dynatrace token for ingesting OpenTelemetry tracing
+3. Create a secret to hold that token: `kubectl -n opentelemetry create secret generic otel-collector-secret --from-literal "OTEL_ENDPOINT_URL=<TENANT-BASEURL>/api/v2/otlp" --from-literal "OTEL_AUTH_HEADER=Api-Token <API-TOKEN>"`
-2. Deploy the file to that namespace: `kubectl apply -f opentelemetry-collector.yaml -n opentelemetry`
+4. Deploy the file to that namespace: `kubectl apply -f opentelemetry-collector.yaml -n opentelemetry`

-This will create a POD and a service that exposes the port 8080 on the cluster, point your instrumented applications traces to this endpoint.
-The service is being exposed as LoadBalancer, so services outside the Kubernetes cluster can reach them through the Cloud Provider LoadBalancer.
+This will create a POD, with configuration to Dynatrace defined on its environment variables and a service that exposes the port 8080 on the cluster.
+Point your instrumented applications traces to this endpoint.
+The service is being exposed as LoadBalancer, so services outside the Kubernetes cluster can reach the collector through the IP defined on the Cloud Provider LoadBalancer.